pmazumda/pmazumda.github.io/_posts/2020-10-26-What-is-a-haproxy-and-how-does-it-work.md

 #### Explanation:

 - global : _The global section defines system level parameters such as file locations and the user and group under which HAProxy is executed.
 In most cases you will not need to change anything in this section.
 The user haproxy and group haproxy are both created during installation.
+The mode attribute controls  how the HAproxy server has to behave, for example in this instance it is acting as a **http** proxy, if this had been a TCP proxy then the value for mode had been **tcp**.
+This had been described in more detail later.

 - defaults : _The defaults section defines additional logging parameters and options related to timeouts and errors.
 By default, both normal and error messages will be logged._